Code-Theft-Auto/.github/profile/README.md

 # 💫About Us :
 ### Hey!
 We are Code-Theft-Auto or CTA for short!

-We make games and other stuff using python and other programming languages like C# and Rust!
+We specialize in games and other software using python, C#, Rust, C++, Golang, Godot Engine and gdscript!

 * Members